collapsed-stacks/startups/questions/5469/can-i-get-a-patent-for-just-idea-of-making-an-electronic-device.md

 - posted by: [davers](https://stackexchange.com/users/4332430/davers) on 2017-01-30
 - score: 2

-<p>Just have to say that it bugs me when people say you can't patent an idea when inventions are made of an idea or ideas.
+Just have to say that it bugs me when people say you can't patent an idea when inventions are made of an idea or ideas.
 It's the "how" something is done and yes, being new and novel essentially means that it is made of ideas (a thought or suggestion as to a possible course of action).
-You can't patent the idea of "photons shake lattice structure, releasing electrons for usable energy", since that is an "abstract idea" ... it doesn't provide any of the <em>how</em> that is required for the idea to function.
+You can't patent the idea of "photons shake lattice structure, releasing electrons for usable energy", since that is an "abstract idea" ... it doesn't provide any of the *how* that is required for the idea to function.
 You can not patent an "abstract idea".
-But if your idea is a specific new and novel mechanism that showing <em>how</em> to capture those solar-liberated electrons with a diode (assuming it's never been patented) showing how the diode works and how it can be made then you can patent that idea.
+But if your idea is a specific new and novel mechanism that showing *how* to capture those solar-liberated electrons with a diode (assuming it's never been patented) showing how the diode works and how it can be made then you can patent that idea.
 You do have to demonstrate, at least on paper very convincingly to those in the art that it would work ... but that validation does not invalidate the concept of a diode being an idea.
 The very first diode was just an idea (whether you call it simple or not), as was the process by how that diode could be made.
 Ideas.
 Anywho ... just a little clarification because the term "can't patent an idea" is foolishly brandished around by those who do so for shock value and get kudos from others who say the same thing.
 It isn't true.
-You can't patent "abstract ideas", but inventions are made of ideas, validated as reasonable and which are described in terms that will produce an actual product that performs the desired objective ... but ideas nonetheless.</p>
+You can't patent "abstract ideas", but inventions are made of ideas, validated as reasonable and which are described in terms that will produce an actual product that performs the desired objective ... but ideas nonetheless.